US History (forgotten)

 Many are surprised that Columbus never set foot in North America.
 Columbus deserves credit as being the father of the trans-Atlantic slave trade, with its extreme violence.
 Why do we have a US national holiday in his honor?

-California's Jim Crow laws restricted civil liberties and rights of Asian Americans: due process, employment, education, holding office, marriage, voting, owning property, where you could live, segregation, etc.
+California's Jim Crow laws restricted civil liberties and rights of Asian Americans: due process, employment, education, holding office, marriage, voting, owning property, where you could live, segregation, and more.

-Tulsa had a thriving, prosperous black community - until police annihilated it.
+Tulsa had a thriving, prosperous black community - until police literally annihilated it.
 Why do history books fail to mention this 35 block massacre and bombing?

 No history is mute.
 No matter how much they burn it, no matter how much they break it, no matter how much they lie to it, the history of man refuses to keep its mouth shut.
 The time that was is still beating, alive, within the time that is.
 Even if the time that is does not want it or does not know it.